Chapter Seven – I teach in seminary

 I also learned a lot about the Holy Spirit.
 There are two popular models out there.
 First is the notion, Just open the Bible, no matter where, no matter if you are already in the pulpit, and the Spirit will show you the truth.
 If someone says, for example, that you neglected the context, the answer is Yes, but remember, “The letter kills, but the Spirit gives life” (a famous misuse of 2 Cor 3:6).

 The other viewpoint is one I hear from people more in my theological camp; their perspective is not wrong, but it is badly incomplete: ‘Hermeneutics’ is the science of interpreting the Bible correctly, using the grammatical-historical method, taking into account the context in which the word of God was originally given.
 It provides the tools to be a good interpreter of Scripture.
 Period.
-One person told me about his seminary: “They have Bible interpretation down to a science.”
-All I could picture is the sausage grinder my mother used to use: put the Bible “meat” in one end, turn the crank, and Life-changing Scripture Teaching will come out at the other end.
+One person told me about his alma mater: “They have Bible interpretation down to a science.”
+All I could picture is the sausage grinder my mother used to use: put the Bible “meat” in one end, turn the crank, and life-changing Scripture Teaching will come out at the other end.
 If someone talks about the importance of the Spirit and his role in interpretation, they of course agree, but immediately warn of the danger inherent in a “Pentecostal” tendency.
 “Oh, we should seek the Spirit’s help when it comes to application or when we go to preach the Word; but it’s dangerous to seek the Spirit’s help when it comes to the scientific steps of reading in context, doing word studies, looking at historical background – who knows what you’d come up with!”

 I don’t believe in the first model, but increasingly, I have come to doubt the pure “scientific” model.
 The task of writing commentaries has taught me that the Spirit must be present during the entire experience: when I do exegesis in context, carry out detailed, technical word studies, seek contemporary application, walk in personal obedience, engage in proclamation and the formation of disciples.
 We cannot ask the Spirit to get on the bus at the fourth stop and get off at the sixth; He must go the whole distance with us.